 The structure was once part of a collection of settlements scattered along the Gila River and linked by a network of irrigation canals.
 The area has a low elevation and hence is very hot - often over 110°F for several months in the summer.
 During spring, this part of Arizona is sometimes the hottest place in the whole USA, and even in winter, daytime temperatures can reach 80°F.

 The National Monument

-The National Monument: The approach to the Casa Grande Ruins from any direction is along straight roads across dusty farmland; Highway 87/287 runs past the entrance, 15 miles east of I-10.
+The approach to the Casa Grande Ruins from any direction is along straight roads across dusty farmland; Highway 87/287 runs past the entrance, 15 miles east of I-10.
 The monument is open from 9 am to 5 pm each day, and has a good visitor center with much information about the Hohokam people.
 Outside are a number of large specimens of desert plants, including the ubiquitous saguaro, and also a shady picnic area with an entertaining ground squirrel population.
-A door at the back of the visitor center leads to the Casa Grande itself, at the middle of a rectangular area that used to be a walled compound containing several other smaller buildings (see QTVR).
+A door at the back of the visitor center leads to the Casa Grande itself, at the middle of a rectangular area that used to be a walled compound containing several other smaller buildings.